Emmett Till investigation closed by Justice Department

 The Emmett Till Unsolved Civil Rights Crime Act requires the Justice Department to make an annual report to Congress.
 No report was filed in 2020, but a report filed in June of this year indicated that the department was still investigating the abduction and killing of Till.

-The FBI investigation has included a talk with the Rev. Wheeler Parker, who previously told the AP in an interview that he heard his cousin whistle at the woman in a store in Money, Mississippi, but that the teen did nothing to warrant being killed.
+The FBI investigation has included a talk with Wheeler Parker, who previously told the AP in an interview that he heard Till whistle at the woman in a store in Money, Miss., but that the teen did nothing to warrant being killed.